pancsta/asyncmachine-go/docs/manual.md

 example of a `Multi` state (many errors can happen, and we want to know all of them).
 The downside is that `Multi` states don't have [state contexts](#clock-and-context).

+Side effects:

+- spawning goroutines in a Multi state handler may lead to an overflow, use `errgroup`

 ### Categories of States

 States usually belong to one of these categories: